It’s important that elected officials know that voters are serious in their commitment to reduce government spending and pay down the national debt.

 With the national debt now greater than the size of the entire US economy, it is time for Congress to take a stand and actually focus on reducing our debt burden.
 In just 20 years, the interest on our debt will surpass the entire cost of Social Security!

 The American people have seen what happens to countries that cannot pay their bills.
-We don’t want to become another Greece with rioting in our streets because the medicine we’ll need to swallow is too tough.
 It is incumbent on all fiscally responsible members of Congress to stop voting for programs and policies we simply cannot afford.

 I am urging you today to sign the Coalition to Reduce Spending’s Reject the Debt pledge.
 I believe the planks in this pledge could not be more important: no more unbalanced budgets, no new spending programs not offset elsewhere in the budget, and no increases in the debt ceiling.
 (The full text of the pledge is here: www.reducespending.org/reject-the-debt.)